Alliance for Cannabis Therapeutics: History

+Recognition

-The ACT is now widely recognized as one of the most influential groups in the promotion of medicinal and recreation cannabis, both in the US and UK.
-In the UK, cannabis was rescheduled from a Schedule I to a Schedule II substance in November of 2018, with cannabis possession currently legal for those with clinical need.
+The ACT is now widely recognized as one of the most influential groups in the promotion of medicinal and recreational cannabis, both in the US and UK.
+In the UK, cannabis was rescheduled from a Schedule I to a Schedule II substance in November 2018, with cannabis possession currently legal for those with clinical need.
 As of 2024, medicinal cannabis is legal in 38 US states, with recreational use legal in 24 states.
-Despite Randall and Brice both passing away before public medicinal legalization, their contribution to the movement through the ACT was extremely influential in promoting medicinal cannabis usage.
+Despite Randall and Brice both dying before the public legalisation of medicinal cannabis, their contribution to the movement through the ACT was extremely influential in promoting medicinal cannabis usage.